ibesora/webgl/README.md

 You'll find all these under the `src/` folder
 - **1.hello-world:** A first take at rendering a triangle using clip coordinates
 - **2.pixels:** Show how to render a rectangle using screen coordinates
+- **3.color:** Show how to render multiple rectangles and setting a color

 ## Glossary
 ### Attributes